Tufts University School of Medicine launches accelerated hybrid physical therapy program

 The DPT curriculum combines online learning, hands-on skill training, and integrated clinical experiences.
 On-campus sessions occur on the Tufts Health Sciences Campus in Boston 10 times over two years for immersive hands-on learning to develop critical patient management skills.
 The curriculum comprises 67 weeks of didactic education and 31 weeks of clinical education consisting of three experiences ranging 8-15 weeks in a variety of physical therapy settings across the country.
-The curriculum plan and two-year model is in collaboration with Evidence In Motion (EIM), a leading provider of post-professional educational training programs in physical therapy, which is providing resources to support the program’s innovative hybrid DPT curriculum.

 “The two-year model allows graduates to enter the workforce sooner, whereas the hybrid aspect allows location convenience and flexibility.
 Our program provides innovative learning experiences preparing students as career-focused, inquisitive, and evidence-influenced clinicians who improve the human experience and quality of life,” said Megan Donaldson, director of the School of Medicine’s DPT program.